Skip to main content

 For the past few years, he and his friends have been filming short movies, documentaries, music videos, infomercials and voice-overs of video games and uploading them to YouTube.
 They have a sizeable collection (more than 1,000 videos) that are searchable on YouTube using Keegan’s handle of MisterKoog.

-“When I was younger I wanted to be an orthopaedic surgeon like Dr. Campbell,” Keegan says.
+“When I was younger I wanted to be an orthopedic surgeon like Dr. Campbell,” Keegan says.
 “Now, I want to go to Capilano University in Vancouver for film studies and become a famous director.”

 And thanks to Dr. Campbell, the love and support of his family and his own drive, Keegan can pursue his dreams.